 Again – very wrong.

-Nathan Barry talks about customer retention.
-His trick is personalization.
+The trick was personalization.
 He’s always sending emails to his entire list.
 But he personalizes it with data from the email system (it probably helps that he built his own platform) to make it relevant to each person.

 This exploded my brain!